Provincial Park (pronounced sigh-loss and which can also be spelled Ts'il-os),

 there are uncommon freshwater lagoons and volcanic dyke formations.

-There are five glaciers at the headwaters of the Tchaikazan River,
+There are five glaciers at the headwaters of the Tchaikazan River, which

-a waterfall and a braided river.
+and a braided river.